Synaps3Protocol/sep/README.md

 This repository is a collection of SEPs designed to improve Synapse—detailed ideas intended to spark discussion and achieve consensus.

 ### SEP Process
 All ideas are welcome.
-A SEP proposal SHOULD start as a pull request to this repository.
+A SEP SHOULD start as a pull request to this repository.
 SEPs that are merged MUST be considered “accepted.”

 See the current list of in-progress SEPs [here](https://github.com/SynapseMedia/sep/pulls)